michelebernardini/T2D-early-risk-identification/README.md

-# Identification of Type 2 Diabetes Risk Conditions from Electronic Health Records: a Machine Learning Approach
+# TyG-er: an Ensemble Regression Forest Approach for Identification of Type 2 Diabetes Risk Conditions from Electronic Health Records
-submitted to Journal of Biomedical Informatics by M. Bernardini, M. Morettini, L. Romeo, S. Moccia, E. Frontoni and L. Burattini
+submitted to Journal of Biomedical Informatics by M. Bernardini, M. Morettini, L. Romeo, E. Frontoni and L. Burattini

 The aim of this work was to propose a high-interpretable ensemble Regression Forest model combined with data imputation strategies, able to extract potentially unknown patterns from EHR data for providing early-preventive knowledge of glucose tolerance deterioration representing risk condition for type 2 diabetes.

-We tested the reliability of the proposed approach, named TyGer, on the Italian Federation of General Practitioners dataset, named FIMMG_obs dataset, publicly available at the following link: http://vrai.dii.univpm.it/content/fimmgobs-dataset
+We tested the reliability of the proposed approach, named Ty-Ger, on the Italian Federation of General Practitioners dataset, named FIMMG_obs dataset, publicly available at the following link: http://vrai.dii.univpm.it/content/fimmgobs-dataset

-We tested the TyGer appraoch in three different experimental procedures:
+We tested the TyG-er appraoch in three different experimental procedures:

 1. Time-invariant risk factor prediction with 10-fold cross validation (CV-10)
 2. Temporal risk factor prediction with 10-fold cross validation over subjects (CVOS-10)